 Villas in Croatia are in many ways similar to apartment rentals.
 And just like apartment rentals in Croatia, villa rentals in Croatia are growing in popularity.
 Instead of renting one unit in a building, you can rent an entire house.

 Villas are fully furnished, often located in a rural setting, and come with great facilities like a swimming pool, and an outdoor kitchen.

-If you have money to spare, you can also hire staff during your stay at one of villas in Croatia.
+If you have money to spare, you can also hire staff during your stay at one of the villas in Croatia.

 Advantages of renting a villa in Croatia:

 - Renting the entire villa gives you full privacy.

 - Many villas are located in a quiet rural setting.

 - Although a daily rent can seem high at first, if you are a large party (a couple of families, a group of friends) and you want to split a cost, this can be a great and very affordable accommodation in Croatia for you.

 - Having your own swimming pool is always an advantage.